Julia Weist: Exhibitions

-Weist's work has been presented in museum exhibitions including 17.(SEPT) [By WeistSiréPC]™ at the Queens Museum, NY in 2017, Open Call at The Shed (arts center) in 2019, The Book Lovers at the Museum of Contemporary Art, Antwerp in 2013 and Art In The Age Of…Planetary Computation at Kunstinstituut Melly in 2015 among several others.
+Weist's work has been presented in museum exhibitions including Limits of Control at the Museum of Modern Art, NY in 2023, Open Call at The Shed (arts center) in 2019, 17.(SEPT) [By WeistSiréPC]™ at the Queens Museum, NY in 2017, Art In The Age Of…Planetary Computation at Kunstinstituut Melly, Rotterdam in 2015 and The Book Lovers at the Museum of Contemporary Art, Antwerp in 2013 among several others.
 Weist participated in the 12th Gwangju Biennale.
 Her most recent solo exhibition was with Rachel Uffner Gallery in 2022.

 Recognition

 In 2015, Weist was given a national advertising award from the Out of Home Advertising Association of America for her public artwork Reach.
 She received the Net-based Audience Prize from Haus der Elektronischen Künste (Basel, Switzerland) in 2016.

-Books
+Personal life

-Weist is the author of the novel Sexy Librarian.
+Weist lives in Brooklyn, New York and has a studio in Catskill, New York.
+She is married to artist Andrés Laracuente.